robinjmurphy/kubernetes-example/README.md

 # ...
 ```

-Let's apply the change to the cluster and watch what happens the `load.sh` script that's running in a separate tab.
+Let's apply the change to the cluster and watch what happens to the `load.sh` script that's running in a separate tab.

 ```
 kubectl apply -f kubernetes.yaml